ornladios/ADIOS2/docs/user_guide/source/advanced/derived_variables.rst

     enum class DerivedVarType
     {
-        MetadataOnly, // only stats are saved
+        StatsOnly, // only stats are saved
         StoreData     // data is stored in addition to metadata }